Hello, I’m Tim Brown

 One of the first products I ever designed was a table saw for an old British company called Wadkin.
 More than 30 years later, one of those saws is still in use in the workshop of the Central St. Martins Design School in London, helping new generations of designers build their making skills and creative confidence.

 An industrial designer by training, Tim has earned numerous design awards and has exhibited work at the Axis Gallery in Tokyo, the Design Museum in London, and the Museum of Modern Art in New York.
-He takes special interest in the convergence of technology and the arts, as well as the ways in which design can be used to promote the well-being of people living in emerging economies.
+He takes special interest in the convergence of technology and the arts, as well as the ways in which design can be used to promote the well-being of people.

 Tim advises senior executives and boards of global Fortune 100 companies.
 He serves on the Board of Directors of Steelcase Inc. and is member of the board of trustees of IDEO.org.
-In addition, he is a member of the Board of Advisors for the World Economic Forum Center for the Fourth Industrial Revolution and writes for the Harvard Business Review, The Economist, and other prominent publications.
+He writes for the Harvard Business Review, The Economist, and other prominent publications.
 His book on how design thinking transforms organizations, Change by Design, was released by Harper Business in September 2009, and revised and updated in 2019.
 Tim holds honorary doctorates from The Royal College of Art (London), Keio University (Tokyo), Claremont McKenna Graduate University (Los Angeles), and Art Center College of Art and Design (Los Angeles).